coneybeare/AdvertiserSDK/iOS/README.md

 This module can be added to your iOS application to track app downloads.
 To use it, drag these four files into your project:

-  VGDownload.m
+* VGDownload.m
-  VGDownload.h
+* VGDownload.h
-  OpenUDID.m
+* OpenUDID.m
-  OpenUDID.h
+* OpenUDID.h

-into your project, and call the function VGReportDownload() from your application delegate's startup method, which likely goes by this name:
+Call the function VGReportDownload() from your application delegate's startup method, which likely goes by this name:

 ```Obj-c